Ray Martin (television presenter): Personal life

 Martin is married to Dianne Martin, with whom he has two children.

 Although his parents separated, they never divorced owing to a huge stigma regarding divorce.
 His father died in the mid-1980s.

 Political views

 Martin is a republican and has called for a change in the Australian flag to reflect the nation's increasing multicultural identity.

+During the 2023 Australian Indigenous Voice referendum, Martin supported the "Yes" vote.
+At a Yes campaign event in Sydney's inner west, he took issue with the No Campaign's slogan "If You Don't Know, Vote No." At the event, Martin said "what that asinine slogan is saying is if you're a dinosaur or a dickhead who can't be bothered reading, then vote no."

 Interests

 Martin is a supporter and current board member of the South Sydney Rabbitohs NRL team.

 He was Chairman of the Australian Indigenous Education Foundation (AIEF), was Chairman of The Fred Hollows Foundation and has supported children's services at Royal North Shore Hospital.
 From 1991 to 2000, he was a full-term member of the Council for Aboriginal Reconciliation.
 As of November 2020 he is an Ambassador for the AIEF.

 He is a Brand Tasmania Ambassador.

 For more than 30 years, the children's charity the Humpty Dumpty Foundation has enjoyed support from Martin.